tytydraco/yessleep/out/When_I_was_eight_the_kids_presenters_in_my_favorite_show_scarred_me_for_life.md

 Before they caught me.

 “We went to see them perform.”
 I told Mum.
-Then when more police came to our door, I told them the Nicholase thing.
+Then when more police came to our door, I told them the same thing.

 I told the woman with the weird smelling office who said she was going to scan my brain that Dazzle! were still out there.
 She just gave me a sympathetic smile and a hard candy.